Writing Freedom Fellowship

 Our Mission

-The Writing Freedom Fellowship awards talented emerging and established poets, fiction writers, and creative nonfiction writers impacted by carceral systems for their notable and necessary writing.
+The Writing Freedom Fellowship awards talented emerging and established poets, fiction writers, and creative nonfiction writers impacted by the carceral system, recognizing them for their notable and necessary writing.

-Developed and administered by Haymarket Books in partnership with the Mellon Foundation and the Art for Justice Fund, Writing Freedom aims to recognize and elevate the essential literary voices and contributions of those directly affected by the criminal legal system.
-The fellowship offers crucial support to twenty writers in its inaugural year.
+Developed and administered by Haymarket Books in partnership with the Mellon Foundation, Writing Freedom aims to elevate the essential literary voices and contributions of twenty writers each year, offering them crucial support.

 Our Values